jlauemoeller/enzyme/README.md

 #### Filter Operators

+You can use the following operators to build filter expressions:

 | Operator | Description                                     |
 | -------- | ----------------------------------------------- |
 | `==`     | Equality (Erlang term comparison)               |